Manage network

 Associate public IP

-Only Project Admin can associate or disassociate public IPs.
+Only Project Admin can associate public IPs.

 -